Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **OpenCore Sanity Check:** This is an alternative method from Corp's OCConfigCompare Script to drag and drop your plist in and see what is missing and what the recommendations are.

+- **rEFInd:** This is a bootloader for your laptop to multiboot multiple operating systems.
+I highly recommend this as your booting option as Opencore will trick windows and linux into thinking that it is a real macbook.
+This can cause issues as it is not.

+# Unresolved Issues

+- **Shutdown Issue:** While in macOS if I power off with the power adapter not connected the laptop will not turn back on without putting the adapter back in.
+I believe the laptop is going into some werid sleep state or what not.
+If anyone else has experienced this please reach out to me.
+I would love one day to find a solution for this.

+- **Mic Issues:** If I reboot the laptop when I enter macOS the mic will not work.
+If I put the laptop to sleep and wake it up the mic works again.

+- **Sleep Issue** If I reboot from Windows or Linux to macOS and try to put the laptop to sleep, it will go to sleep but will kernel panic on wake.
+The same applys if I do the opposite from rebooting from macOS into Windows or Linux.
+The sleep issue will presist in those OS's as well.
+The only fix is another reboot to that same operating system.